nvidia-holoscan/holoscan-sdk/docs/latency_tool.rst

 1. Take the **Estimated Application Time** (from above)
 2. Round it up to the next VSync interval
-3. Add the physical wire time (i.e. a frame interval)
+3. Add the physical wire time (i.e., a frame interval)

 .. figure:: images/latency_frame_estimated_application_nordma.png
    :align: center